12 Common Beginner Photography Mistakes

 3

 Usually, there is catastrophically little time during shoots, so I try not to step on the same rake.
-I don’t want to repeat the typical mistakes of many photographers that once stole my time, which I could have spent more productively on better collaboration with stock agencies and improving my professional skills as a photographer.
+I don’t want to repeat the typical mistakes of many beginning photographers who once stole my time, which I could have spent more productively on better collaboration with photo stock agencies and improving my professional skills as a photographer.

-Here’s a basic list of photographer mistakes that can be avoided in your work:
+Here’s a basic list of 12 common photography mistakes that can be avoided in your work:

 • Arriving at the shooting location only to find a dead battery, so always check the charge level (I always check the battery indicator before heading out to shoot);